Business English Teacher at MR-Education. February 2022 to present.

 EF in Malta was also something an interesting experience.
 Malta has incredible beaches, breathtaking islands like Gozo and Comino and of course, great sunny weather.

 Teaching there was more or less the typical EF experience; students were lovely and the staff really hard-working.
 The accommodation was about 40 minutes away from campus though – not so convenient!
 I think the monthly bus pass cost 80 euros, so a lot of time and money spent.
-Not to mention that I wasn’t exactly fond of Maltese bus drivers!
+Not to mention the bus ride was pretty scary!
 A lot of speedy zig-zagging, horns, no patience..

 I later worked for Intenational House Oxford in 2016 and I must say was impressed by how hard-working the senior staff were.
 They were constantly on call, even at midnight, to tend to every need and support us with whatever it was we were struggling.